liangpann/Microsoft-AI-Project-1/README.md

 - The input training file will consist of several rows of data, each with n attributes plus a single class value (yes or no).
 The file will not have a header row, will have one example per line, and each line will consist of a normalised value for each of the non-class attributes separated by commas, followed by a class value.

 - The input testing data file will consist of several new examples to test your data on.
-THe file will not have a header row, will have one example per line, and each line will consists of a normalised value for each of the non-class attributes separated by commas.
+The file will not have a header row, will have one example per line, and each line will consists of a normalised value for each of the non-class attributes separated by commas.

 - My progam will output to standard output (a.k.a. "the console").
 The output will be one class value (yes or no) per line - each line representing my program's classification of the corresponding line in the input file.